 - a personal statement no longer than three typewritten pages (double-spaced, 12-point font, one-inch margins), which should include some discussion of why the applicant wishes to transfer to the Boyd School of Law;

 - a CAS report containing a transcript summary and a record of LSAT scores;

 - a letter of good standing from the law school at which the applicant has studied, including class rank (if available);

 - at least one (up to four) letter of recommendation from a law school professor.

-The admissions committee will assess transfer applicants using the same criteria as those used in assessing first-year applicants, as well as the applicant's performance in law school courses and the quality of the law school at which the applicant has studied.
+The admissions committee assesses transfer applicants using the same criteria as those used in assessing first-year applicants, as well as the applicant's performance in law school courses and the quality of the law school at which the applicant has studied.
 The Boyd School of Law will permit a maximum of 42 hours of law course work to be transferred for credit toward its Juris Doctor degree.
 Transfer credit will be subject to the approval of the Associate Dean for Student Affairs and will be given only for law courses in which the applicant attained a grade of C (or the numerical equivalent) or better.
 Transfer students must complete a minimum of 47 credit hours at the Boyd School of Law.